Mario Alexandre · March 26, 2026 · open-source local-model token-savings

 Quality vs. Haiku

 Honest comparison: the local model is slightly worse than Haiku on edge cases and very short prompts (1-3 words).
-For standard prompts (5+ words with some context), quality is essentially identical — both produce valid 6-band sinc JSON with appropriate CONSTRAINTS and FORMAT inference.
+For normal prompts (5 or more words with some context), quality is about the same.
+Both produce valid 6-band sinc JSON with correct CONSTRAINTS and FORMAT output.

-The local model has higher variance on CONSTRAINTS band detail — sometimes it generates more generic constraints than Haiku would.
-But it's running at zero API cost, so I can run multiple scatter calls for important prompts and pick the best output if needed.
+The local model sometimes produces more generic CONSTRAINTS band detail than Haiku would.
+But it runs at zero API cost.
+So I can run several scatter calls for important prompts and pick the best one.

 The Cost Math at Zero Scatter Cost

-Monthly projection: $1,500+ in savings, $0 in scatter costs.
-97% cost reduction from my unstructured baseline.
-That's the full power of local scatter — the ROI is unlimited because the denominator is zero.
+Monthly projection: $1,500 or more in savings, $0 in scatter costs.
+That is a 97% cost reduction from my unstructured baseline.
+The ROI is unlimited because the cost per call is zero.

 The GGUF is included in the open-source repo.
-You need an NVIDIA GPU — RTX 3090 or better for comfortable inference speed.
-On a 3090 it runs at ~150 tok/s which is plenty fast for scatter calls.
-Leave a comment and I'll send the GitHub link.
+You need an NVIDIA GPU, RTX 3090 or better, for comfortable inference speed.
+On a 3090 it runs at around 150 tok/s, which is fast enough for scatter calls.
+Leave a comment and I will send you the GitHub link.